pauldambra/blog_source/_posts/2022-08-25-solar-panels.md

 ![the layout and lifetime generation of the east facing panels](/images/solar/panels-east.png)

 You can see the lifetime generation of each panel in those images.
+The south-facing panels have each generated around 1.3MWh and the east-facing panels around 1MWh.

 There is an inverter in the attic and a generation meter alongside our gas and electricity meters in the hall.
 The inverter from [SolarEdge](https://www.solaredge.com/uk) emits some metrics over wi-fi and we have an app that lets us see them.